eko-mardianto/exactly/docs/history/project_history.md

 - Product Promise
 - Brand Manifesto

-Brand Essence was intentionally excluded from v1.0 because the existing foundation already provides a complete strategic identity.
+A deliberate decision was also made to exclude Brand Essence from Brand Foundation v1.0, as the existing foundation already provides a complete and cohesive brand identity.

+With Brand Foundation locked, future product and engineering decisions will use this document as the primary strategic reference.